Home » Symptoms » Dog Symptoms A-Z » Papular Skin Lesions

 -

-Redness: The affected skin areas may appear red and inflamed, indicating a reaction of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body..
+Redness: The affected skin areas may appear red and inflamed, indicating an immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. reaction.

 -